DIAL-RPI/FreehandUSRecon/README.md

 - Set up your environment by anaconda, (**python3.7, torch 1.5.0+cu92**)

 ### Testing
+One of our pretrained model is availabel in [GoogleDrive](https://drive.google.com/drive/folders/1fQTHekCs7et95x60WYEG7W5lRM8b4PGx?usp=sharing).
+After downloading it into the "pretrained_model" folder, run the following command to test with the demo case:
 ```
 CUDA_VISIBLE_DEVICES=0 python test_network.py
 ```

-One of our pretrained model is availabel in GoogleDrive: https://drive.google.com/drive/folders/1fQTHekCs7et95x60WYEG7W5lRM8b4PGx?usp=sharing